 - Bellotti E., Guadalupi L., Conaldi G., 2015, Comparing fields of sciences: the network of collaborations to research projects in Italian academia, in Lazega E., Snijders T., (eds.)
 Multilevel and network analyses, Methods Series, Springer, pp. 213-244.

 - Bellotti E., 2012, Getting funded.
-Multi-level network of Physicists in Italy, in Social Networks, 34, pp. 215-229.
+A multi-level network of Physicists in Italy, in Social Networks, 34, pp. 215-229.

-Under the Same Roof (Gemma Edwards in collaboration with the Morgan Centre for Research into Everyday lives)
+Gemma Edwards in collaboration with the Morgan Centre for Research into Everyday lives

 ‘Under the Same Roof’ (ESRC), with Morgan Centre colleagues about contemporary forms of shared living.
-I looked in particular at the role of personal networks in shared living contexts, like housing cooperatives and cohousing schemes, and used time diary data from participants to analyse the social networks of sharers.
+Gemma looked in particular at the role of personal networks in shared living contexts, like housing cooperatives and cohousing schemes, and used time diary data from participants to analyse the social networks of sharers.